BoE's Haldane says need to look seriously at rate hike: BBC

 "For now we are happy with where the rates are, we need to be vigilant for what happens next."

-British inflation is at its highest level in nearly four years, tightening the squeeze on consumers who now face the added worry of political uncertainty after this month's inconclusive election.
+British inflation is at its highest level in nearly four years at 2.9 percent, tightening the squeeze on consumers who now face the added worry of political uncertainty after this month's inconclusive election.

+The pay of workers has begun to lag behind inflation again after a decade of mostly falling spending power, something BoE Governor Mark Carney has said needs to improve before he would consider a rate hike.

+Carney also wants to see the impact of the Brexit process on Britain's economy in the coming months.

 Haldane said in a separate interview on Thursday that interest rates needed to be set in a way which minimized the risk of persistently high inflation.